 So it’s pretty much your choice whether you want your data to reach unwanted hands or protect it as much as possible by sparing a modest amount of money every once in a while.

-Regarding speed and reliability; the application didn’t score high among other VPN services since it yielded fairly slow speed values on various servers.
+Regarding speed and reliability; the application didn’t score high among other VPN services since it yielded fairly average speed values on various servers.
 Switching servers also gave us some headache, since some connections needed the “Repair virtual network card” feature, while some of them didn’t work at all.

 Their subscription plans aren’t expensive at all, especially if you opt for a bigger one, which comes with a huge discount, and, on top of that, you also get a seven-day trial along with a 45-day money-back guarantee.